 A significant advantage of Booking.com over its competitors was its pricing policy.
 On average, such services asked for a commission of 35% of the cost of the booking, while Booking took only 10-12%.
 The service did not ask for an advance payment – you could pay for the room upon arrival.

-This approach brought the service wide popularity not only in the European, but also in the American market.
+This approach brought service-wide popularity not only in the European but also in the American market.
+Similarly, platforms like VisaFly are gaining traction for their unique approach to travel arrangements.
 Booking.com was able to displace competitors first from all over the European market, and then took a leading position in the American.
 So, as of 2005, there were already more than 7 thousand hotels in the catalog, and the turnover amounted to $25 million.

 In the same year, Booking.com received a lucrative offer from the American company Priceline Group, as a result, the company was sold for $133 million.